beNative/dduce/README.md

   * [NativeXML](http://code.google.com/p/simdesign/)

 In addition some lesser known but excellent open source Delphi components were ported and extended to support the latest versions of Delphi.
-Take a look at the included demo application and unit tests to get a better insight about how everything works.
+Take a look at the included demo application (´DDuce.Demos´) and unit tests (´DDuce.Tests´) to get a better insight about how everything works.

 ## Editor module ##